 The Thyro-hyoid Ligament (Fig. 220, 5) connects the upper border of the thyroid cartilage with the hyoid bone.
 It is chiefly composed of yellow elastic tissue, and may be divided into a central portion or membrane, and two rounded lateral portions (3), which pass from the great cornu of the hyoid bone to the superior cornu of the thyroid cartilage, and in which a nodule of cartilage is often developed.
-The upper attachment of the central portion is to the upper part of the posterior surface of the hyoid bone, a small bursa sometimes intervening between the membrane and the bone.
-This allows of the drawing up of the thyroid cartilage behind the thyroid bone.
 The thyro-hyoid membrane is perforated by the superior laryngeal nerve and artery.

-The Crico-thyroid Membrane or Ligament (Fig. 221, 13) is also chiefly composed of elastic tissue, and passes between the borders of the cricoid and thyroid cartilages in the median line, but at the sides is prolonged upwards to the inferior vocal cords, with which it is incorporated.
+The Crico-thyroid Membrane or Ligament (Fig. 221, 13) is also chiefly composed of elastic tissue, and passes between the borders of the cricoid and thyroid cartilages in the median line, but at the sides is prolonged to the inferior vocal cords, with which it is incorporated.